lutfullah32/hyperVTest/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 This document introduces VM Services built on Hyper-V sockets and how to get started using them.

 ## What is a VM Service?
+Adding this sentence for testing HO-HB process.
 VM Services are services that span the Hyper-V host and virtual machines running on the host.

 Hyper-V now (Windows 10 and Server 2016+) provides a non-network connection which allows you to create services spanning the host/virtual machine boundary while preserving Hyper-V’s fundamental requirements around tenant/hoster isolation, control, and diagnosable.